 - First Year: 100-level GER or 200-level GER - Second Year: 100-level GER or 200-level GER - Third and Fourth Years: Internship OR Upper-Division Honors College Seminar Course on various multicultural topics, with the option of presenting student research to a broader audience.
 All students are required to complete both the internship and seminar, but the timing of when these are taken can be adjusted to fit individual major requirements.
-In other words, either course may be taken in Junior year, with the remaining course requirement taken the following year AND - Participation in a minimum of five (5) on- and off-campus co-curricular activities and opportunities per academic year.
+In other words, either course may be taken in Junior year, with the remaining course requirement taken the following year.
+AND - Participation in a minimum of five (5) on- and off-campus co-curricular activities and opportunities per academic year.

-HONORS COLLEGE HOUSING: St. Ursula Hall, with 16-18 spaces for Honors College students, offers a comfortable, quiet home-style residence for on-campus students.
+HONORS COLLEGE HOUSING: St, Ann Hall, with 16-18 spaces for Honors College students, offers a comfortable residence for on-campus students to provide an Honors Living Learning Community outside of the classroom.